For Current Students

 Packet for ENVS 195: ENVS Internship Packet

-Spring 2014 Commencement will be held in the Sleep Train Arena (formerly "Arco Arena") in Sacramento on Saturday, May 24th, 2014 at 12 pm..
+Winter 2014 Commencement will be held in the Sleep Train Arena on Friday, December 19th, at 12 pm..

 Students of senior standing who wish to participate in the graduation ceremonies can register online at the College of Social Sciences and Interdisciplinary Studies website..